Mario Marinică: Summary

 Marinica then set about on his own scouting mission, which resulted in little-known players such as Civil Sporting Club defender Lawrence Chaziya, Silver Strikers midfielder Zebron Kalima and goalkeeper Charles Thomu getting call-ups.
 The Romanian also discarded the Flames’ short-pass game and asked his charges to adopt a more direct, fast-attacking football.
 In addition, he dismantled the starting 11 that had clinched the Afcon berth.
 The inexperienced players brought a positive work ethic and healthy competition in the squad.
 It became clear that there were no longer invincibles in the team, who displayed remarkable defensive discipline to hold Senegal.
 Back home, Malawians’ support of the Flames, ranked 129th in the world, grew with each game.
-Fans filled the streets on 14 January after the 2–1 win over Zimbabwe chanting “Siine koma Gabadinho”, telling those who cared to listen that they cannot be faulted for the overnight celebrations because it was Mhango and his two goals that caused it.
+Fans filled the streets on 14 January after the 2–1 win over Zimbabwe chanting "Siine koma Gabadinho", telling those who cared to listen that they cannot be faulted for the overnight celebrations because it was Mhango and his two goals that caused it.
 The Afcon has helped ignite a spark in Gabadinho Mhango, who has struggled at his club Orlando Pirates but shone in the Afcon for the Flames.
-“It is history in the making,” Mhango said.
-“My ambition is to see Malawian players, including myself, playing overseas.
+"It is history in the making," Mhango said.
+"My ambition is to see Malawian players, including myself, playing overseas.
 At the end of the tournament, I can foresee four or five players playing in Europe.
 I have been telling my teammates that in every game we have to show a fighting spirit, whether we win or lose, because the whole world is watching.
 We need to prove that we have talent in Malawi."

+On 1 April 2023, a statement released by the Football Association of Malawi announced that, "by mutual consent, it has been agreed with Mr Mario Marinica not to enter into negotiations for renewal of his contract when it expires on 30 April 2023."
+It also revealed that the 58-year-old will be "on scheduled annual leave" up until that date and thanked him for "bringing great joy and pride" to Malawi for their historic Afcon run in Cameroon.

+Liberia

+Marinica was appointed head coach of Liberia on 19 February 2024, on a two-year deal ahead of the start of their 2025 Nations Cup qualifying campaign.

+Liberia remained unbeaten in his first four games, presiding over Liberia's record 10 places move up the FIFA rankings (from 152 to 142).
+Marinică became the first Lone Star manager in more than 20 years to avoid defeat in back-to-back competitive away matches.
+In October 2024, he stepped down as head coach of the national team.

+Zimbabwe

+On 4 November 2025, Marinică became the new head coach of the Zimbabwe national team, succeeding Michael Nees.